What’s in an application?—SSHRC Postdoctoral Fellowships

 The research supervisor must describe:

-- how your project relates to the research interests and strengths of your proposed department;
+- how your project relates to the research interests and strengths of the proposed department;

-- how they will serve as a mentor; and
+- how the research supervisor will serve as a mentor; and

 - what you will be able to offer as a research fellow.

-- be completed by the head of the department or their designate at your proposed institution of affiliation;
+The Institutional Nomination and Commitment form must be completed by the head of the department or designate at your proposed institution of affiliation.

-- In the left margin, identify refereed publications with an “R".
+- Identify refereed publications with an “R” in the left margin.
 A refereed work is assessed: